Skip to content

 An astrochemical network parser and multi-language code generator

-JAFF is a comprehensive tool for working with astrochemical reaction networks.
-It provides a unified interface for parsing multiple network formats, analyzing chemical species and reactions, and generating optimized code for numerical simulations in multiple programming languages: C, C++, Fortran, Python, Rust, Julia, and R.
+JAFF is a comprehensive library for working with astrochemical reaction networks.
+It provides an unified interface for parsing multiple network formats, analyzing chemical species and reactions, and generating optimized code for numerical simulations in multiple programming languages: C, C++, Fortran, Python, Rust, Julia, and R and is the first automated code generator capable of treating photo-chemistry explicitly.

-Parse networks from major astrochemistry databases including KIDA, UDFA, PRIZMO, KROME and UCLCHEM with automatic format detection.
+Parses KIDA, UDFA, PRIZMO, KROME and UCLCHEM networks with automatic format detection.

-Automatically validate mass and charge conservation, analyze stoichiometry and extract elemental composition from complex chemical formulas.
+Automatically validates mass and charge conservation, and extracts elemental composition.

-Generate optimized code for reaction rates, ODEs, Jacobians, and flux calculations in C, C++, Fortran, Python, Rust, Julia, and R with optional common subexpression elimination (CSE).
+Generates optimized code for rates, ODEs, Jacobians, and fluxes C, C++, Fortran, Python, Rust, Julia, and R with optional CSE.

-Powerful template language (JAFF directives) for customizing code generation to match your simulation framework.
+Powerful template language (JAFF directives) for customizing code generation to match any simulation framework.

 Quick Example